Farama-Foundation/PettingZoo/docs/classic/mahjong.md

-Mahjong is a tile-based game with 4 players and 136 tiles, which includes 4 identical sets of 34 unique tiles.
+Mahjong is a tile-based game with 4 players.
+It uses a deck of 136 tiles that is comprised of 4 identical sets of 34 unique tiles.
 The objective is to form 4 sets and a pair with the 14th drawn tile.
 If no player wins, no player receives a reward.

 Our implementation wraps [RLCard](http://rlcard.org/games.html#mahjong) and you can refer to its documentation for additional details.
 Please cite their work if you use this game in research.